CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Summary

-in this exercise, you explored a Microsoft Foundry project and familiarized yourself with the Microsoft Foundry portal.
-You then deployed a model and connected a client application to your Foundry resource.
+In this lab, you created a Microsoft Foundry project and explored the Microsoft Foundry portal.
+You examined the Azure resources associated with the project, used the built-in AI assistant to learn about platform capabilities, and navigated key sections of the portal used for developing AI solutions.
+You then deployed a generative AI model from the model catalog and connected a client application to your Foundry resource using the project endpoint and API key, demonstrating how models in Microsoft Foundry can be integrated into applications.

+### You've successfully completed the hand's-on lab!